jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 1 - Introduction to Advanced Networking.md

 #### Switching Nodes

-Switches nodes may connect to other nodes, or some stations/end devices.
+Switched nodes may connect to other nodes, or some stations/end devices.
 The network is typically partially connected between nodes (that is, a node is only aware of neighbouring nodes and not the entire network) - although some redundant connections are desirable for the purposes of reliability.

 There are two different switching technologies in use. *Circuit switching* and *Packet Switching.*